Tinkerforge/doc/en/source/Software/API_Bindings_Mathematica.rst

 Mathematica's `.NET/Link support
 <http://reference.wolfram.com/language/NETLink/tutorial/CallingNETFromTheWolframLanguage.html>`__.
-It requires the `.NET Framework <http://www.microsoft.com/net>`__ on Windows and the `Mono Framework <http://www.mono-project.com/>`__ on Linux and Mac OS X.
+It requires the `.NET Framework <http://www.microsoft.com/net>`__ on Windows and the `Mono Framework <http://www.mono-project.com/>`__ on Linux and macOS.

 Requirements
 ------------

-* Mathematica 5.0 or newer on Windows, Linux or Mac OS X with .NET/Link support
+* Mathematica 5.0 or newer on Windows, Linux or macOS with .NET/Link support

 .. _api_bindings_mathematica_install: